dmcglinn/quant_methods/assignments/R_intermediate.md

 index of x.
 So for example the elements are x are 1, 2, 3, and so on and the elements of y would be 1, 3, 6, and so on.

-2. Modify your for loop so that if the sum is great than 10 the value of y is set to NA
+2. Modify your for loop so that if the sum is greater than 10 the value of y is set to NA

 3. Place your for loop into a function that accepts as its argument any vector